Left Continue shopping

 What is a frita cubana?

-A frita is Cuba's street burger — a seasoned beef-and-chorizo patty crowned with shoestring potatoes on soft Cuban bread, born at Havana street stands in the 1930s.
-It crossed to Miami with the exile generation, where spots like El Mago de las Fritas have kept it alive for more than 40 years.
+Cuba's street burger.
+A seasoned beef-and-chorizo patty, crowned with shoestring potatoes on soft Cuban bread — born at Havana street stands in the 1930s.
+It crossed to Miami with the exile generation, and spots like El Mago de las Fritas have been keeping it alive for more than 40 years.
+Once you've had one, the regular burger feels a little quiet.

 What's the difference between a Cuban sandwich and a medianoche?

-The bread.
-A Cuban sandwich is built on crusty Cuban bread; a medianoche uses soft, slightly sweet egg bread — like pan de media noche, which we ship.
-Same roast pork, ham, Swiss, pickles and mustard inside; the medianoche is named for the midnight hour when Havana's nightclub crowds ate them.
+It's the bread.
+A Cuban sandwich is built on crusty Cuban bread; a medianoche rides on soft, slightly sweet egg bread — like pan de media noche, which we ship.
+Same roast pork, ham, Swiss, pickles and mustard tucked inside.
+The medianoche just takes its name from the midnight hour, when Havana's nightclub crowds spilled out and ate them.

 What is a colada?

-Cuban espresso in its social form: one larger cup of sweetened café cubano served with little thimble cups, meant to be shared out among friends or coworkers.
-Ordering a colada for yourself alone is technically legal, but someone will worry about you.
+Cuban espresso, but the social version: one big cup of sweetened café cubano that comes with a stack of little thimble cups, made to be shared around the table or the job site.
+Ordering a colada just for yourself is technically legal.
+Someone's still going to worry about you.

 Why was Havana the street-food capital of Cuba?

 Port city, theater city, late-night city.
-Sailors, dockworkers and showgoers all needed to eat standing up at every hour — so the fritas, the sandwiches and the cafecito windows grew around them, sung into the streets by the pregoneros.
+Sailors, dockworkers and showgoers all needed to eat standing up at every hour of the day — so the fritas, the sandwiches and the cafecito windows grew up right around them, sung into the street by the pregoneros.

 BODEGA LA ESQUINA